keycloak/keycloak-community/design/client-policies.md

 ## Motivation

-To make it easy to secure client applications, it is beneficial to realize the following three points in a unified way.
+To make it easy to secure client applications, it is beneficial to realize the following four points in a unified way.

 1. Setting policies on what configuration a client can have
 2. Validation of client configurations
 3. Conformance to a profile such as FAPI
+4. Limiting what type of configuration a client can have based on source that is creating the client

 1 and 2 have been realized by the current keycloak, but not flexible and comprehensive.

-To realize these three points in a unified way, here "Client Policies" concept is introduced.

 3 will be realized by [Client Conformance Profiles](https://issues.redhat.com/browse/KEYCLOAK-11612) based on this "Client Policies".
 It discusses which kind of security profiles like FAPI are supported and how to implement them.

+4 has not yet been realized by the current keycloak.

+To realize these four points in a unified way, here "Client Policies" concept is introduced.

 ## Use-cases